Saint Peter Area Veterans Memorial

 The Honor Wall list includes men and women from the Saint Peter area, who have died while in the service of their country, from the Civil War through current wars, and will have the names (and photos when possible) of any person from the Saint Peter area (defined as approximately a ten mile radius from Saint Peter) who remain missing in action or who died while in the service of their country, placed on this wall at no cost to their family.
 Additionally names of service members from Nicollet County or Le Sueur County, who died while serving their country, but who are from outside the ten mile radius, may be placed on this wall for a fee of $500, the approximate cost for engraving a photo and the information that will be provided.

 It is up to the friends and family of deceased military veterans to apply to have their names placed on the Honor Wall.
 It will be the responsibility of the applicant to provide verification of the home address of the veteran when he/she entered the military, and when the person died while in the military.
 This can be done from newspaper articles or from copies of formal notice from the military.
-In cases of early conflicts such as the Civil War, the applicant will provide whatever is available, and the Association will do it’s best to confirm the information.
+In cases of early conflicts such as the Civil War, the applicant will provide whatever is available, and the reviewer of the applications will do their best to confirm the information.